 "Although I'm experiencing uncomfortable symptoms of the virus, I will be back on my feet soon.
 Being in quarantine at home is nothing compared to other Canadian families who might be going through this and for those facing more serious health concerns," she said in a statement tweeted by the prime minister's communications director, Cameron Ahmad.
 "We will get through this situation together.
 Please share the facts and take your health seriously."

-Brazilian president Jair Bolsonaro is waiting for the results of his Coronavirus test after his press secretary Fabio Wajngarten tested positive for it.
+Brazilian president Jair Bolsonaro denied testing positive for COVID-19 after his press secretary Fabio Wajngarten was diagnosed on Monday.
 This particular diagnosis has been a major point of stress for many after Wajngarten met with President Trump and Vice President Mike Pence at Mar-a-Lago in Florida on Saturday.
 President Trump will not be tested for the virus and will not self-quarantine.
-According to US government officials, Trump and Pence do not believe they are at risk of contracting the virus at this time.
+According to U.S. government officials, Trump and Pence do not believe they are at risk of contracting the virus at this time.

 Despite the world-wide chaos and ongoing declarations of emergency, Trudeau and his wife remain hopeful and will continue to conduct business as usual.
 "The Prime Minister will spend the day in briefings, phone calls, and virtual meetings from home, including speaking with other world leaders and joining the special COVID-19 cabinet committee discussion," Trudeau's office said on Thursday.
 He is expected to address the Canadian public on Friday.
 There are currently 138 confirmed cases of Coronavirus in Canada.